tytydraco/yessleep/out/Im_a_contract_cargoescort_driver_I_think_I_just_delivered_a_hurt_child.md

 "There are reasons.
 Reasons worth your accommodations and salary.
 Return tomorrow."
 I hated to admit it, but even the brief, frigid interactions I had with this thing were intimate to me.

-As I drove to my new housing, a thought came to me slowly and all at once: when the staff member took the trailer, the dents had not caved inward.
-They had bulged outward.
+As I drove to my new housing, a thought came to me slowly and all at once: when the staff member took the trailer, there were many, desperate, outward dents.